mjmanley/PredictiveModeling/pm_service_api_spark_learning_system.md

 # Continuous learning system

 The {{site.data.keyword.pm_full}} service includes a continuous learning system.
-Continuous learning systems provide automated monitoring of model performance, retraining, and redeployment to ensure right predictions quality.
+Continuous learning systems provide automated monitoring of model performance, retraining, and redeployment to ensure prediction quality.
 {: shortdesc}

 **Scenario name**: Best drug for heart treatment selection.

 **Scenario description**: A biomedical company that produces heart drugs wants to deploy a model that selects the best drug for heart treatment.
-When new evidence emerges on drug effectiveness model update should be considered.
+When new evidence emerges on drug effectiveness, a model update should be considered.
 A data scientist prepared a predictive model and shares it with you (the developer).
-Your task is to deploy the model, set learning configuration and execute learning iteration to evaluate, retrain and redeploy the model.
+Your task is to deploy the model, set learning configuration and execute learning iteration to evaluate, retrain, and redeploy the model.

-**Note**: You can also play with sample python  [notebook](https://dataplatform.ibm.com/analytics/notebooks/57bd0753-ccee-42bd-9d11-099a981e4fbe/view?access_token=40b77775b209dab516811a695ba1d5dbcab2dfb260c910daf3d985c9d4570325) that creates sample model, configures learning system and finally runs learning iteration.
+**Note**: You can also play with [a sample python notebook](https://dataplatform.ibm.com/analytics/notebooks/57bd0753-ccee-42bd-9d11-099a981e4fbe/view?access_token=40b77775b209dab516811a695ba1d5dbcab2dfb260c910daf3d985c9d4570325) that creates a sample model, configures learning system, and runs the learning iteration.

 ## Prerequisites

-To work with this example you will need the following services:
+To work with the samples, you must have the following services:

-* [Db2 Warehouse on Cloud](https://console.bluemix.net/catalog/services/db2-warehouse-on-cloud) instance details, which will be used as feedback datastore (detailed information about feedback datastore are placed in below section **Prepare feedback dataset**).
+* [Db2 Warehouse on Cloud](https://console.bluemix.net/catalog/services/db2-warehouse-on-cloud) to store feedback data
 * [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark) service instance credentials.
-You can use this [link](https://console.bluemix.net/catalog/services/apache-spark) to create one.
+You can use [this link](https://console.bluemix.net/catalog/services/apache-spark) to create one.

 ## Using the sample model

 1. Go to the **Samples** tab of the {{site.data.keyword.pm_full}} Dashboard.
 2. In the **Sample Models** section, find the Heart Drug Selection tile and click the **Add model** icon (+).

-Now you'll see the sample Heart Drug Selection model in the list of available models on the Models tab.
+The sample **Heart Drug Selection** model appears in the list of available models on the **Models** tab.

 ## Generating the access token

-Generate an access token using the user and password available from the Service Credentials tab of the {{site.data.keyword.pm_full}} service instance.
+Generate an access token that uses the user and password available from the Service Credentials tab of the {{site.data.keyword.pm_full}} service instance.

 Request example: